-The Interprovincial Policing Act, 2009 (IPA) establishes a system for temporarily appointing police officers from other Canadian provinces and territories (extra-provincial) as police officers in Ontario.
+The Interprovincial Policing Act, 2009 (the Act) establishes a system for temporarily appointing police officers from other Canadian provinces and territories (extra-provincial) as police officers in Ontario.

 It also recognizes the possibility that Ontario police officers may be temporarily appointed as police officers in other Canadian provinces and territories, and addresses Ontario’s continuing supervision over Ontario police officers so appointed.

-The IPA is based on the Uniform Law Conference of Canada’s model for cross-border policing.
+The Act is based on the Uniform Law Conference of Canada’s model for cross-border policing.
 Manitoba, Saskatchewan, Nova Scotia, New Brunswick and Quebec all have similar legislation.

 This cross-border policing legislation helps to improve community safety by: